dnltsk/kicktipp-timeseries/README.md

 ## background

-[JSOUP in Action](https://jsoup.org/) :tada:, because [Kicktipp](http://kicktipp.com/) doesn't offer any API.
+[JSOUP in Action](https://jsoup.org/) :tada: because [Kicktipp](http://kicktipp.com/) doesn't offer any API.
 But please don't worry: data gets cached for 60 minutes so their servers are not getting stressed :fire: by this little service. :v:

 No personal data is getting stored.
 Just for application controlling reasons the requested prediction group name plus request time are getting logged.